Helping leaders and their employees create workplaces that work.

 John M. O’Brien, Ph.D.

 Welcome to my website.
-Thank you for interest in my coaching practice.
-I am a Ph.D.-level trained Counseling Psychologist who has been enhancing stress management skills in individuals since 1996.
-However, my interest in the application of psychological principles to everyday life began many years prior to that.
+Thank you for interest in my speaking and coaching practice.
+I am a Ph.D.-level trained Counseling Psychologist who has spent the last 30 years working with individuals and organizations that want to create low stress workplaces that ignite employee engagement, increase productivity, and strengthen profitability.
+However, my interest in the application of psychological principles to everyday life and to business began many years prior to that

 Speaking